flanglet/kanzi/README.md

 * expandable: clean design with heavy use of interfaces as contracts makes integrating and expanding the code easy.
 No dependencies.
 * efficient: the code is optimized for efficiency (trade-off between compression ratio and speed).

-Kanzi supports a wide range of compression ratios and can compress many files more than most common compressors (at the cost of decompression speed).
+Unlike the most common lossless data compressors, Kanzi uses a variety of different compression algorithms and supports a wider range of compression ratios as a result.
+Kanzi is also multithreadead by design and generates a seekable bit stream.
 It is not compatible with standard compression formats.
 Kanzi is a lossless data compressor, not an archiver.
-It uses checksums (optional but recommendeD) to validate data integrity but does not have a mechanism for data recovery.
+It uses checksums (optional but recommended) to validate data integrity but does not have a mechanism for data recovery.
 It also lacks data deduplication across files.

 For more details, check https://github.com/flanglet/kanzi/wiki.